backupbrew/switchbrew/HID services.md

 to offset 0x6050 size 0xD.
 The first 3-bytes from each u32 is used for the spi-write-data, with the u8 being copied immediately afterwards the color data.

+## GetUniquePadDriverState

+Takes a total of 8-bytes of input, returns a total of 0x20-bytes of output.

+\[9.0.0+\] Now takes a total of 8-bytes of input, returns a total of 0x18-bytes of output.

 ## ReadSerialFlash